 Theresa has worked with all age groups and types of diabetes.
 She very much enjoys people and innovative projects that help those living with diabetes, and is a gifted diabetes nurse educator.

 “I first try to learn about the person before getting into anything diabetes related.
 It helps me to be the best educator when I understand what is important in their lives, what they want to learn or accomplish,” explains Theresa.
 “I most enjoy being witness to people finding a way to live well with diabetes and to feeling better.
-It is a privilege to work with individuals who are interested in their health and to discover what is possible together.”
+It is a privilege to work with individuals and their families or circle of support who are interested in their health and to discover what is possible together.”

 What do all those initials mean? (hint: a lot of school)